darkbrewery/SimoDistribution/docs/VERIFICATION_GUIDE.md

 Before verifying your smart contract, ensure you have:

-1. **Docker**: Required for deterministic builds
+1. **Docker**: Required for deterministic builds and verification (on Windows)
-2. **Rust and Cargo**: Required for building and installing the verification tools
-3. **Solana CLI**: Required for interacting with the Solana network
+2. **Solana CLI**: Required for interacting with the Solana network
-4. **solana-verify CLI**: The primary tool for verification (our script will help install this)
-5. **A public GitHub repository**: Your code must be in a public repository for verification
+3. **A public GitHub repository**: Your code must be in a public repository for verification

+> **Note for Windows Users**: The `solana-verify` CLI tool has compatibility issues on Windows.
+Our verification script uses Docker to run the verification process in a Linux container, which avoids these issues.

 ## Verification Process

-Our project includes a verification script (`verify-contract.ps1`) that automates the verification process.
+Our project includes a verification script (`verify-contract.ps1`) that automates the verification process using Docker.
 Here's how it works:

 ### 1. Build the Contract